A Hybrid Systems Model for Simple Manipulation and Self-Manipulation Systems

-We find it convenient to construct the guard set, for mode $I$, $G_I \subset D_I$, as a union of subsets indexed by its ``outgoing'' edges, $(I,J) \in \nGamma$, using the touchdown predicate~\eqref{eq:NTD} and the complementarity problem predicates~\eqref{eq:PIV} and~\eqref{eq:CPFA} specified as\footnote{ Note that the requirement that $(I,J) \in \nGamma$ and therefore $J \in \calJ$ ensures that all tangential constraints in the new contact condition must have a matching normal constraint also (or trending so).
-Furthermore, note that we will shortly observe in~\eqref{eq:tgam} that only some of these outgoing edges make a non-empty contribution, $G_{I,J}$, to this union. },
+We find it convenient to construct the guard set, for mode $I$, $G_I \subset D_I$, as a union of subsets indexed by its ``outgoing'' edges, $(I,J) \in \nGamma$, using the touchdown predicate~\eqref{eq:NTD} and the complementarity problem predicates~\eqref{eq:PIV} and~\eqref{eq:CPFA} specified as\footnote{ Note that the requirement that $(I,J) \in \nGamma$ and therefore $J \in \calJ$ ensures that all tangential constraints in the new contact condition must have a matching normal constraint also (or trending so). \changed{Furthermore, as in~\eqref{eq:tgam}, note} that only some of these outgoing edges make a non-empty contribution, $G_{I,J}$, to this union. },

 Conceptually, the component of the guard for mode $I$ associated with edge $(I,J)$ consists of any base states, $\bfq$, at which any new touchdown event can occur from mode $I$ into mode $J$, according to the $\NTD$ predicate,~\eqref{eq:NTD}, subject to $\PIV$ complementarity,~\eqref{eq:PIV}.
 An additional condition on the base and tangent states, $\biq$, is that if no new contacts are touching down (``liftoff''), then $\FA$ complementarity holds~\eqref{eq:CPFA}.